Vitamin D for Vegans

 There have also been studies associating vitamin D with many other health concerns 7.
 However, association does not mean causation, and one cannot say that low vitamin D levels cause these conditions.
 They may cause low vitamin D levels, or another factor could be responsible for the association.

 The recommended daily intake of vitamin D for vegans is the same as that of the general population.
 Vitamin D recommendations vary by country, but in Canada for adults, the recommended dietary allowance is 600 IU per day 2.

 There’s debate over this vitamin as recommendations are based largely on vitamin D’s role in bone health.
-Research on other functions of vitamin D is relatively new, but generally suggests a higher intake is favourable.
+Research on other functions of vitamin D is relatively new, but generally suggests a higher intake is favorable.
 Certain organizations and researchers have made a call to increase these recommendations (while ensuring intake levels aren’t too high) 8.

 That said, there is an upper intake limit set for vitamin D 2.
 This means that high intakes have been shown to cause some sort of harm or side effects.
 For adults, the upper intake limit is 4000 IU per day, meaning that intake over this level can cause harm and it is not advised to consume vitamin D over this level unless under the direct supervision of a doctor 2.